miticv/miticv.github.io/babel.md

 Implementations of above modules can be used with babel by including these [modules](http://babeljs.io/docs/plugins/#modules).
 That way es2015 can be turn into any specification format we like.

-For AMD environment most common is RequireJS that is included in your html and configurations and your js will be loaded by ajax when needed.
+For **AMD** environment most common is RequireJS that is included in your html and configurations and your js will be loaded by ajax when needed.
 Other ones are dojo toolkit and ScriptManJS.
-For CommonJS environment on the server you just need to run it on Node.js since it supports this specification.
+For **CommonJS** environment on the **server** you just need to run it on Node.js since it supports this specification.
-For CommonJS environment on the browser you just need to include browerify.
+For **CommonJS** environment on the **browser** you just need to include **browerify**.

-To use AMD specification instead of default one commonJS, we would remove preset (that uses commonjs) and use all plugins manually that we need:
+To use AMD specification instead of default one CommonJS, we would remove preset (that uses commonjs) and use all plugins manually that we need:
 ```json
 {
 "plugins" : ["transform-es2015-block-scoping",